 Women tend to be afflicted with osteoporosis more often than men, especially postmenopausal women due to hormonal deficiencies particularly estrogen and testosterone.
-Estrogen, DHEA and progesterone are the three main sex hormones that have an impact on bone health.
+Estrogen, DHEA, cortisol and progesterone are the main hormones that have an impact on bone health.
 Testosterone, parathyroid hormone, insulin and growth hormone are other hormones that play a role in bone metabolism.

 • Heavy alcohol consumption

 • Excessive caffeine intake, which leaches vital minerals from your bones

 • Medications and drugs (OTC and Rx drugs) that weaken bones and contribute to osteoporosis: Antacids, proton-pump inhibitors (PPIs), antibiotics, steroids, prednisone, cortisone, diuretics, cholesterol-lowering statin drugs, antidepressants, SSRIs, OTC and Rx sleep medications, synthetic thyroid medications (i.e. synthroid), aromatase inhibitors, anticoagulants and some anti-convulsions drugs.
 Fosamax, has been shown to increase the risk of ulcers and prevent the building of any new bone.

 • Oral contraceptives cause bone loss and multiple nutrient deficiencies

 • Decrease in weight and/or reduction in height since age 25

 • Diseases such as diabetes, rheumatoid arthritis, hyperthyroid, and eating disorders such as bulimia and anorexia accelerate bone loss

 • Early menopause, late menarche, and amenorrhea contribute to bone loss